-Sometimes when you are debating whether to get a new family pet or not, whether or not that pet will cause allergies is a big concern.
+Sometimes when you are debating whether to get a new family pet or not, you need to know if that pet will cause allergies.

 When it comes to owning a chinchilla, it’s no different.

 For me, I have allergies that are severe with certain pets, so my question was specific.